bzeiss/hearcal/README.md

 ### Step 1: Adjust your headphones to the calibration loudness

 Perceived loudness is not consistent across all frequencies at all volume levels.
 This phenomenon is described by the **Fletcher-Munson curves** (and the modern ISO 226 standard).
-What is important: there is a specific "sweet spot" level for mixing where our hearing is most linear, meaning frequency-dependent adjustments are less drastic.
+What is important: there is a theoretical "sweet spot" level for mixing where our hearing is most linear, meaning frequency-dependent adjustments are less drastic than at others.

-The ideal level for mixing with the most balanced perception of all frequencies—while remaining safe and bearable—is generally considered to be **83 dB to 85 dB SPL**.
+The ideal level, according to this often cited work, for mixing with the most balanced perception of all frequencies—while remaining safe and bearable—is generally considered to be **83 dB to 85 dB SPL** as a room calibration convention.
+To my knowledge, there is no universal standard like this for headphones currently.
+So these values may or may not apply.

 #### Why 85 dB?
 Human hearing is naturally non-linear.
 At low volumes (around 40–60 dB), your ears are much less sensitive to low and high frequencies, causing the midrange (especially 3–4 kHz) to sound disproportionately loud.
 As volume increases, these curves "flatten out," allowing you to perceive the bass and treble more accurately in relation to the mids.